 Below are some suggestions for a sleeping pad or sleeping pads combo for winter backpacking and camping:

 Two inflatable pads of any sort: Could be a light combo and perhaps less bulky than the above.
 The idea of trusting two inflatable pads (some which may be on the fragile side) for winter strikes me as a potential issue, though.
-But, for those who may be more gentle on their gear and want the most absolute comfort, this combo may work well.
+But, for those who may be more gentle on their gear and want comfort, this combo may work well.

 Two foam pads: The lightest and least expensive combo for general winter backpacking and camping.
 May not be the most comfortable for some people.
 A bit bulkier than the other solutions.